 “Part of the mission of the hospital is to provide the highest quality of evidence-based clinical care for substance use disorders and co- occurring mental health conditions,” says Connery.
 “We have a model of integrated care that’s very effective.”

-Roger Weiss, MD, chief of McLean Hospital’s Substance Use Disorders Division and a professor of Psychiatry at Harvard Medical School, says that Borden Cottage will follow the lead of other successful McLean programs.
+Roger Weiss, MD, chief of McLean Hospital’s Center of Excellence in Alcohol, Drugs, and Addiction and a professor of Psychiatry at Harvard Medical School, says that Borden Cottage will follow the lead of other successful McLean programs.